UKLLC/Guidebook/ukllc_book/docs/FAQ/pages/faq_geo.md

 <details>
 <summary>What is geocoding?</summary>

 Geocoding is the assigning of geographical coordinates to a location.
-The following address data are provided by LPS to UK LLC:
+The following address data are provided by some LPS to UK LLC:

 Address line 1 (Premises level)